ericcornelissen/shescape/docs/recipes.md

 ### [`spawn`] / [`spawnSync`]

-> **Warning** When using Shescape with `spawn` / `spawnSync`, certain characters
+> **Warning**: When using Shescape with `spawn` / `spawnSync`, certain
-> are unnecessarily escaped if no shell is explicitly configured.
-This leads to
+> characters are unnecessarily escaped if no shell is explicitly configured.
-> potentially unexpected arguments.
-It is recommended to set the shell option
+> This leads to potentially unexpected arguments.
+It is recommended to set the
-> to a non-falsy value.
+> shell option to a non-falsy value.
 See [#286] for more details.

 #### `spawn(command, args)`